Tennessee Aquarium, TennesseeHidden Gems & Scenic Wonders

 Tennessee Aquarium parking

-For Tennessee Aquarium parking, we recommend using one of the nearby garages such as the Aquarium Parking Garage (201 Broad Street) or the Pier 2 Parking Garage (200 Riverfront Parkway).
-Expect to pay around $10-$15 for several hours in 2026.
-Street parking is limited, especially on busy days.
-The free electric shuttle is also a great option if you're staying downtown.
+For Tennessee Aquarium parking, we recommend using one of the nearby paid parking garages, such as the Aquarium Parking Garage (201 Broad Street) or the Pier 2 Parking Garage (200 Riverfront Parkway).
+Expect to pay around $10-$15 for several hours of parking in 2026, though rates can vary.
+Handicap parking is available in the primary lot (paid), but those with valid placards can park free at any on-street metered space.
+The free CARTA electric shuttle is an excellent alternative, running daily from the Chattanooga Choo Choo to the Aquarium.

 Tennessee Aquarium hours and fees